Fitus/Zaloha2.sh/DOCUMENTATION.md

 they will be executed in step Exec5 (same principle as for the <b>--byteByByte</b>
 option).

-Comparing contents of files via the SHA-256 hashes should be used when the source and backup directories reside on different hosts and the FIND scans are executed on those hosts (in Remote Source and Remote Backup Modes): The SHA-256 hashes will then be calculated on each host locally and the comparisons of file contents require just the hashes to be transferred over the network, not the files themselves.
+The <b>--sha256</b> option has been developed for the Remote Modes, where the files to be compared reside on different hosts: The SHA-256 hashes are calculated on the respective hosts and for the comparisons of file contents, just the hashes are transferred over the network, not the files themselves.
 </pre>